justeattakeaway/fozzie-components/packages/f-metadata/README.md

 > **Please note:** This callback is fired before in-app messages are triggered.

+### `config.callbacks.interceptInAppMessageClickEvents`

+The callback to be invoked when in-app messages have been clicked.

 ## Migration to v2

 Version 2 exposes the appboy instance as opposed to content cards as part of the refresh callback, this makes it easier to access properties on the instance such as `getUnviewedCardCount` and is a step closer to an isomorphic solution.